 Many texturizers make these claims while also stating they're "natural."
 No all-natural product or ingredient permanently straightens the hair.
 All texturizers have chemicals in them and these chemicals are designed to break down the protein bonds in your hair in an effort to straighten it—permanently.

 Take a Break With Extensions

-If you're going through a particularly rough time — you can't find an easy hairstyle, you're frustrated with the different textures, you're thinking about relaxing again because you don't know what to do — give yourself a break.
+If you're going through a particularly rough time—you can't find an easy hairstyle, you're frustrated with the different textures, you're thinking about relaxing again because you don't know what else to do—give yourself a break.
 Extensions come in many different forms, so don't feel like you have to wear a weave if you don't like them.
 "Braids and wigs are a great alternative.
-Bantu knots and cornrows are great, too," says Emmy Award-winning celebrity hairstylist, Kiyah Wright.
+Bantu Knots and cornrows are great, too," says Wright.

 You can also sport braids, loc extensions or Senegalese twists.
 You'll also find weave hair that mimics natural textures, for women who want to give their own tresses a break but still showcase a natural vibe.
 Putting your hair up and away for a few weeks can take the hassle of day-to-day maintenance away and allow you to explore more options once your extensions are removed.

 It can be tempting to fall back into straightening habits, especially if your hair is going through an awkward phase or you're becoming frustrated with the transitioning journey.
 Some women reach for the familiar and heat style their hair.
 There's nothing wrong with this if you only do this on occasion; otherwise, constant straightening isn't helping you become more comfortable with your own texture.